CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 ### Introduction

-We call enrichment to the process of augmenting your data with new variables by means of a spatial join between your data and a `Dataset` aggregated at a given spatial resolution in the CARTO Data Observatory or in other words:
+We define enrichment as the process of augmenting your data with new variables by means of a spatial join between your data and a `Dataset` aggregated at a given spatial resolution in the CARTO Data Observatory, or in other words:

 "*Enrichment is the process of adding variables to a geometry, which we call the target, (point, line, polygon…) from a spatial (polygon) dataset, which we call the source*"

-We recommend you to check the [CARTOframes quickstart](/developers/cartoframes/guides/Quickstart/) since we'll use some of the DataFrames generated in the exaple and the [Discovery guide](/developers/cartoframes/guides/Data-discovery) to learn how to explore the Data Observatory catalog to find out variables of interest for your analyses.
+We recommend you check out the [CARTOframes quickstart](/developers/cartoframes/guides/Quickstart/) since we'll use some of the DataFrames generated in the example and the [Discovery guide](/developers/cartoframes/guides/Data-discovery) to learn how to explore the Data Observatory catalog to find variables of interest for your analyses.

 ### Choose variables to enrich from the Data Observatory catalog

-Let's follow up the [Discovery guide](/developers/cartoframes/guides/Data-discovery) where we subscribed to the AGS demographics dataset and list the variables we have available to enrich our own data.
+Let's follow up on the [Discovery guide](/developers/cartoframes/guides/Data-discovery), where we subscribed to the AGS demographics dataset and list the variables we have available to enrich our own data.

 ```python